sFractal-Podii/Blinky_haha_new/docs/setup.md

 ### 1. Installation

 BlinkHahaNew application uses nerves version `1.9` .
-To run nerves on your operating system there are a number of programs required.
+To run nerves on your operating system there are a number of programs required to get your machine configured.

 Here is a [comprehensive guide](https://hexdocs.pm/nerves/installation.html#content) on  the installation process depending on your operating system.